zvada/technology/docs/software/rpm-development-guide.md

 -   If you have access to a UW–Madison CSL machine, you can scp the source files directly into the AFS locations using that machine
 -   If you do not have such access, write to the osg-software list to find someone who will post the files for you

+#### Git Hosted Upstream Files

+As of OSG-Build 1.11.2, it is possible to pull sources and spec files from a remote Git repo instead of our source cache.
+See the [upstream dir info](#upstream) for more information.

 ### Revision Control System

 All packages that the OSG Software Team releases are checked into our revision control system (currently Subversion but with the option to change at a later date).